tangledbytes/node-express-template/README.md

 **_This template is highly opiniated and is based on my experience working with node.js and typescipt in production environment.
 It tries to strictly adhere to the Bob Martin's clean architecture_**

+## NOTES:

+1. Change the thresholds in jest.config.js as per the project needs, it is set to lower here as it is a template repository.
-Please see https://github.com/utkarsh-pro/clean-api to see how a real project can be setup using this template
+1. Please see https://github.com/utkarsh-pro/clean-api to see how a real project can be setup using this template.